Squatting Without a Rack

 Barbell Hack Squat

 The barbell Hack squat being referred to here is a squat.
-It will be lighter than the behind the back deadlift, and the heels will usually be elevated on plates.
+It will be lighter than the behind the back deadlift, and the heels will be elevated on plates.
 The bar still touches the ground on each rep, but more akin to a touch and go deadlift.

 I would say that this version is not really a lift for maxing out.
 The deadlift version – yes.
 But the barbell Hack squat would be used more similarly to how you might use the Hack squat machine in the gym.